sknop/shoe-store/lab2.md

 FROM shoe_orders
 WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
+> [!NOTE]
-NOTE: Check the timestamps when the orders were generated.
+> Check the timestamps when the orders were generated.
 This is important for the join operations we will do next.

 ### 3. Understand Joins
 Now, we can look at the different types of joins available.